 SANDHURST BAPTIST CHURCH

-We are collecting this information to enable the church to keep in touch with you and provide pastoral support as appropriate.
+We are collecting information to enable the church to keep in touch with you and provide pastoral support as appropriate.
 Data Protection legislation allows us to process this information as we regard it as being in the church’s legitimate interest.

 Sandhurst Baptist Church is committed to protecting personal data and respecting the rights of our data subjects; the people whose personal data we collect and use.
 We value the personal information entrusted to us and we respect that trust, by complying with all relevant laws, and adopting good practice.